 Hostels in Bilhorod-Dnistrovskyi are found on the outskirts of the city centre, but there are very few of them.
 Instead of a hostel, you might consider a guesthouse or inexpensive hotel instead.
 Alternately, you can stay in Odesa and take a day trip into Bilhorod-Dnistrovskyi.
 For the most part, hostels in eastern Europe are not the traditional backpacker hostel you may be used to.
 Do not expect spacious, spotless, or brand new accommodation.

 Nearby attractions to the Bilhorod-Dnistrovskyi city centre include the fortress, which was built on the foundations of a Milesian fort in the first settlement of Tyras.
 The current fortress is believed to have been built in the late 13th century under the Moldavians and is considered one of the most important medieval fortifications in the world.
 Ancient burial mounds have also been unearthed nearby and excavations continue.

 Written by local enthusiast for Bilhorod-Dnistrovskyi hostels Jakob Lombardi

-So far no one of the community left a comment and travel tips for Bilhorod-Dnistrovskyi.
-How about you kick off that list here?
-Just leave your best backpacking recommendations for Bilhorod-Dnistrovskyi and jot them down below.
+Oh man, so far no one from the community has left a comment or travel tips for Bilhorod-Dnistrovskyi.
+How about you kick start the discussion here?
+Gather your best backpacking recommendations for Bilhorod-Dnistrovskyi and jot them down below.
 The community thanks you.